Gorogorov/ghrec/README.md

 # Overview

-This project will help you find repositories on GitHub.
-Create a group of repositories you are interested in, the service will find users who put a star on them, and then select and rank repositories that are also interesting to those users.
-This can be useful when searching for repositories on a specific topic of interest to you (especially if the topic is very narrow): find a few, and the service will find the rest for you.
-I felt the need for this service when I was looking for new articles, datasets, and repositories for a specific computer vision problem.
+GHREC simlifies the search for repositories on GitHub.
+Create a group of repositories you are interested in, the service will find users who have starred them, and then pick and rank repositories that have also been starred by those users.
+This can be useful when searching for repositories on a specific topic of interest to you (especially if the topic is very narrow): find a few, the rest will be found for you.
+I felt the need for this project when I was looking for new articles, datasets, and repositories for a specific problem in computer vision.

 If you do not want to use the whole service, but only the scripts for searching repositories, check [tasks.py](/recommendations/tasks.py) and [github_gql_queries.py](/recommendations/github_gql_queries.py).